banditcpp/bandit/index.md

 Bandit is a framework for C++11 that wants to make working with unit tests a pleasant experience.

-Bandit has been tested with GCC 4.7.3, Clang 3.2.0, and Visual Studio 2012.
-It doesn't work with Visual Studio 2010.

-We'll add more compilers to the list as we test them.
-If you want to see if bandit works for your compiler, bandit is shipped with a cmake project for generating bandit's self tests.

-If your compiler doesn't support the C++11 features required by Bandit, we suggest that you take a look at [Igloo](http://igloo-testing.org), which is built on the same philosophy but works without C++11.

 Bandit is released under the
 [MIT license](https://github.com/joakimkarlsson/bandit/blob/master/LICENSE.md)